Ghosts (Michael Jackson song): Production, music and commentary

 Jennifer Clay of Yahoo!
 Music noted that "Ghosts" sounded like material from the Thriller era.
 A longtime commentator on Jackson's public life, J. Randy Taraborrelli, gave a retrospective analysis of the album in the biography, The Magic & the Madness.
 Taraborrelli explained, "Several of the other songs on Blood are also memorable.
-'Ghosts' stands out, perhaps because it's so evocative of Michael's spell-binding Ghosts long-styled video...it's classic, must-see Michael Jackson".
+'Ghosts' stands out, perhaps because it's so evocative of Michael's spell-binding Ghosts long-styled video...it's classic, must-see Michael Jackson."

 Short film

-The music video for "Ghosts" was a five-minute cut-down of the short film of the same title, which Jackson unveiled at the Cannes Film Festival as part of the album promotion.
+The music video for "Ghosts" was a five-minute cut-down of the short film of the same name, which Jackson unveiled at the Cannes Film Festival as part of the album promotion.
 It was released theatrically in the US in October 1996 and made its UK debut the following May at the Odeon Leicester Square.
 It was released on cassette in most parts of the world.
 The music video won the Bob Fosse Award for Best Choreography in a Music Video.

 Written by Jackson and Stephen King and directed by Stan Winston, the short film was inspired by the isolation the singer felt after he was accused of child sexual abuse in 1993.
-It centers on the Maestro (Jackson), who is nearly chased out of his town by the residents and the mayor (also played by Michael Jackson, who intentionally resembles Tom Sneddon, a prosecutor in the 1993 and 2005 accusations) because they believe him to be a "freak".
+It centers on the Maestro (Jackson), who is nearly chased out of his town by the residents and the mayor (also played by Michael Jackson, who deliberately resembles Tom Sneddon, a prosecutor in the 1993 and 2005 accusations) because they believe him to be a "freak".
 The film includes several songs and music videos from the albums HIStory and Blood on the Dance Floor: HIStory in the Mix.
 At over 38 minutes long, it held the Guinness World Records for the longest music video until 2013, when it was eclipsed by Pharrell Williams' "Happy".
 The short version is included in Michael Jackson's Vision.

 Chart performance

-"HIStory/Ghosts" generally did well in music charts worldwide, having charted within the top-ten and top-twenty in multiple countries.
+"HIStory" / "Ghosts" generally did well in music charts worldwide, having charted within the top-ten and top-twenty in multiple countries.
 The song's highest peak position was in Italy, charting at number three.
-In the Netherlands, Belgium and Sweden "HIStory/Ghosts" spent seventeen to eighteen weeks on the charts.
-In Australia "HIStory/Ghosts" peaked at forty-three before falling off the chart.
+In the Netherlands, Belgium and Sweden "HIStory" / "Ghosts" spent seventeen to eighteen weeks on the charts.
+In Australia "HIStory" / "Ghosts" peaked at forty-three before falling off the chart.
 The single did not appear on any United States Billboard charts.